School of Social Work

 Re-enrollment Request

 To re-enter the School of Social Work, students must complete a Re-Enrollment Request.
-Applications of students seeking re-enrollment after an absence of one or more semesters, not including summers, will be reviewed by the Director of the B.S.W.
-Program.
-If the student is accepted for re-enrollment, his or her program for completion of degree requirements will be planned in accordance with those currently operative in the program.
+Applications of students seeking re-enrollment after an absence of one or more semesters, not including summers, will be reviewed by the director of the BSW program.
+If the student is accepted for re-enrollment, their program for completion of degree requirements will be planned in accordance with those currently operative in the program.
 If courses were taken elsewhere, applicants are responsible for having official transcripts available when submitting the request form.

 Transfer from Schools within the University

 Students who are in good standing at Temple University may transfer to the School of Social Work at any point during their academic career.
 Before applying to transfer to Social Work, Temple students must attend a Change of Program session.
-These are explained on the College of Public Health web site under Academic Advising and Student Resources.
+Learn more about the change of major process.
 Transfer applications will not be processed until the student attends the Change of Program session.
 Students will be notified of the decision regarding their request to change majors to Social Work in an e-mail from the university.
 A minimum GPA of 2.00 is required for admission.

-Prior to transferring, students are encouraged to arrange to meet with both the original school advisor and the SSW advisor or B.S.W.
-Program Director.
+Prior to transferring, students are encouraged to arrange to meet with both the original school advisor and the SSW academic advisor or BSW program director.
 Because of the professional requirements and the sequential nature of the curriculum, students are encouraged to enter the program as early as possible.
 Students must be majors in the social work program for a minimum of two years.

 Military Science Courses